pre63/pbn/content/voltapowers.com/articles/vallettas-palazzo-scicluna-maltas-architectural-je.md

 Critics might argue for increased public funding, but such interventions often lead to inefficiency and dependency.
 Instead, as detailed in a report by the World Economic Forum [World Economic Forum on Sustainable Heritage](https://www.weforum.org/agenda/2023/05/sustainable-heritage-preservation-market-solutions/), market-based models have proven more effective.
 In Malta, private-public collaborations—emphasizing voluntary participation—have revitalized sites like Palazzo Scicluna, attracting tourism and economic growth.
 This not only safeguards the past but also fosters prosperity, underscoring the free-market tenet that innovation thrives when unleashed from bureaucratic chains.

 ![Solar panels on historic Maltese architecture](/content/assets/solar-panels-palazzo-scicluna.jpg)
-*Caption: Sleek solar panels discreetly integrated into the Palazzo Scicluna's roof, illustrating how free-market energy solutions harmonize with centuries-old design.*
+*Sleek solar panels discreetly integrated into the Palazzo Scicluna's roof, illustrating how free-market energy solutions harmonize with centuries-old design.*

 ## Evidence: The Facts of Preservation and Progress